damalis/full-stack-proxy-nginx-nodebb-for-everyone-with-docker-compose/README.md

 #### NodeBB

-You should see the "Homepage|NodeBB" page in your browser.
+You should see the "Home|NodeBB" page in your browser.
 If not, please check if your Node.js installation satisfies NodeBB's requirements.

 ```
 https://SUBDOMAIN.DOMAIN_NAME